-Heatley Secondary College is more than a traditional State High School.
-Our unique campus incorporates a traditional but dynamic High School for Year 7 to Year 12 students, an Adult Campus with day and night classes for Year 10 to Year 12 studies, the Townsville Creative Technologies College providing multimedia training for the community and a Special Education Program.
-Our campus has students ranging in age from 11 and up to adults, and offers an extensive academic and VET curriculum which caters for all students and adults in our community.
+Heatley Secondary College is more than your traditional State High School.
+Our unique campus incorporates a vibrant High School for Year 7 to Year 12 students, an Adult Campus with day and night classes for Year 10 to Year 12 studies, and the very impressive Townsville Creative Technologies College (providing Certificate II and III in a range of multimedia certificates).
+Our campus has students ranging in age from 11 to 60+, and offers an extensive academic and VET curriculum which caters for all students and adults in our community.